gabrieleara/CordicAtan2/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details
+This project is licensed under the GNU GPL 3.0 License - see the [LICENSE](./LICENSE) file for details